1998–99 Phoenix Suns season

-During the off-season, the Suns signed free agent Tom Gugliotta, acquired Luc Longley from the Chicago Bulls, acquired rookie forward Pat Garrity from the Dallas Mavericks, signed Chris Morris, and re-signed former Suns center Joe Kleine.
+During the off-season, the Suns signed free agent Tom Gugliotta, acquired Luc Longley from the Chicago Bulls, acquired rookie power forward Pat Garrity from the Dallas Mavericks, signed Chris Morris, and re-signed former Suns center Joe Kleine.

 Head coach Danny Ainge returned for his third season with the team.
-After a 15–18 start, the Suns won 12 of their final 17 games, and finished tied with the Sacramento Kings for third in the Pacific Division with a record of 27–23.
-All home games were played in America West Arena.
+After a 15–18 start to the regular season, the Suns won 12 of their final 17 games, and finished tied with the Sacramento Kings for third place in the Pacific Division with a 27–23 record, earning the seventh seed in the Western Conference, and qualifying for the NBA playoffs for the eleventh consecutive year.